act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 #### Passed Example 3

-This `aria-pressed` attribute has a valid true/false/mixed/undefined value.
+This `aria-pressed` state has a valid tristate value.

 ```html
 <div role="button" aria-pressed="mixed">An other button</div>